 - 1. Smoking tobacco or non-tobacco/hookah sticks/e-cigarettes - 2.
 Fighting - 3.
 Running - 4.
 Leaving your seat while the bus is in motion - 5.
-Extend part of yourself outside of the bus - 6.
-Throwing objects - 7.
-Distracting the driver in any fashion - 8.
-Jeopardizing the safety or welfare of yourself or others
+Extend part of yourself outside of the bus

+- 6. Throwing objects

+- 7. Distracting the driver in any fashion

+- 8. Jeopardizing the safety or welfare of yourself or others

-Study Hall Policy & Procedures
+Advisory Policy & Procedures

 - 1. You are to be in your assigned seat when the bell rings. - 2.
 You are to remain quiet and in your seat until after roll is taken. - 3.
-You must have written authorization (pass in agenda book) from another faculty member to leave study hall.
-Wait until roll is taken to show supervisor the pass. - 4.
-Supervisors will determine who has library privileges.
-After the first week of school, a library rotation schedule will be compiled.
-If you need to use the library for a classroom assignment on a day you're not scheduled, you must have a pass from the teacher of that class. - 5.
-Your conduct in study hall should be reflective of a positive attitude toward school and your studies.
+You must always arrive first in your advisory class before attempting to leave on a pass. - 4.
+Specifically, you must have written authorization (pass in agenda book) from another faculty member to leave Advisory.
+Wait until roll is taken to show your supervisor the pass. - 5.
+Your conduct in advisory should be reflective of a positive attitude toward school and your studies.
 You should strive to develop effective study habits and show courtesy towards others who want and need this time to work on assignments.
 The guidelines for good conduct & positive behavior are described below: - A. Do not talk or do anything else that might distract or disturb others who are trying to study.
-If you have a problem or question, see your supervisor. - B. You will be allowed one restroom and one locker pass each quarter (except for 5th period study hall).
-You may not use the phone during study hall.
+If you have a problem or question, see your supervisor. - B. You will be allowed one restroom and one locker pass each quarter.
+You may not use the phone during advisory.
 You may go to the office or guidance counselor during this period. - C. Always bring material to keep busy for the entire period.
-You may read magazines and newspapers, but you must bring them along to study hall. - D. You will not be allowed to sleep or put your head down on the table. - E. You are responsible for your work area; do not write on tables; put feet on chairs; throw trash on the floor.
-Push your chair under the table as you leave.
+You may read magazines and newspapers, but you must bring them along to Advisory. - D. You will not be allowed to sleep or put your head down on the desk. - E. If you skip advisory or leave school without permission at any time, you will be subject to consequences. - F. You are responsible for your work area; do not write on desk; put feet on chairs; throw trash on the floor.
+Push your chair under the desk as you leave. - G. Chromebook usage will be monitored and may be restricted by Advisory supervisors.
+Although students will receive more latitude in the use of their Chromebook device than during instructional time, guidelines for Advisory will be established to focus students on studying and school related activities in their usage while in advisory.